jw3/akka-injects/README.md

 Dependency Injection DSL for Akka, using Google Guice.

-Implemented as an [Akka Extension](http://doc.akka.io/docs/akka/2.4.1/scala/extending-akka.html) which allows for hands-off creation and management of the Injector.
+Implemented as an [Akka Extension](http://doc.akka.io/docs/akka/2.4.1/scala/extending-akka.html) allowing for hands-off creation and management of the Injector.

 #### Installation

 The Inject Extension will be loaded on demand by default.

+Or

-If you want to load the extension at ```ActorSystem``` creation time you can [Load from Configuration](http://doc.akka.io/docs/akka/2.4.1/scala/extending-akka.html#Loading_from_Configuration).
+If you want to force load the extension at ```ActorSystem``` creation time you can [Load from Configuration](http://doc.akka.io/docs/akka/2.4.1/scala/extending-akka.html#Loading_from_Configuration).

 ```HOCON
 akka {